14roiron/RTIMULIB_EMLID_REACH_2/README.md

 ```
 python3 has only partial support, for exemple socket is

-To send the Ima data, if the reach is accessible by wifi, a script is provided
+To send the Ima data, if the reach is accessible by wifi, a script is provided in the UDP sender folder